1deg/resource-server-api-docs/docs/requests.md

 ## Base URL

-All calls are made to the base URL, along with the specific resource path:
+All production calls are made to the base URL, along with the specific resource path:

     https://data.1degree.org/v1/